Kansas to benefit from USMCA trade deal beginning, agriculture secretary says

 TOPEKA, Kan.
-(KSNT) – After years of discussion, a new trade deal between three North American countries took effect Wednesday.
+(KSNW) – After years of discussion, a new trade deal between three North American countries took effect Wednesday.

 The USMCA, or the United States-Mexico-Canada Agreement, is replacing NAFTA, a trade deal that was put in place in 1994.